Estate Planning FAQs

 What about financial decisions?

 A health care proxy (or designation of healthcare surrogate) does not give the ability for the family to make financial decisions, which includes banking, bill paying, legal matters and more.
 If the person needing help is competent, then he or she should do a durable power of attorney with a good elder law attorney.
-If the person is incompetent and family member needs to assist them, then a court ordered guardianship would be necessary.
+If the person is incompetent and family member needs to assist them with bill paying, financial matters and other legal aspects, then a court ordered guardianship would be necessary.

 If you want to learn more about estate planning in Florida, we are glad to send you a copy of my book, The Top 20 Ways to Protect Your Florida Estate.